Modere M3 Body System Review – Slick Marketing or Straightforward Truth?

 CLA, or conjugated linoleic acid, is a fatty acid whose fat-burning properties have been investigated, but with lacklustre results all around. examine.com states:

 …human studies on CLA are very unreliable and the overall effects seen with CLA are not overly potent as well as sometimes contradicting.
 CLA is a good research standard to investigated fatty acids and the PPAR system, but its usage as a supplement for personal goals is quite lacklustre.

 A pretty poor fat burner, and even more unreliable than it is bad at burning fat.
 It might make you lose enough fat to compensate for that cookie you had once.

 In other words?
 Nothing to see here, people.
 Move along.

-Weight loss on M3 is likely due to the lifestyle approach: you actually need to make small, realistic changes to your diet.
+Weight loss on the Modere M3 Body System is likely due to the lifestyle approach: you actually need to make small, realistic changes to your diet.
 The recipes on the site encourage people to cook for themselves, and the program supports fresh, whole foods with no ‘fad’ diets and no restrictive BS, like most other programs I review.
-The changes seem small and realistic.

 You’re probably more likely to be successful long-term with this plan than other crazy restrictive diet plans that involve shakes, cutting out foods for no reason, and starvation.

-The cost of M3 is $159.00 a month.
-Seems reasonable to me compared to other programs, but it’s still a pretty significant cost.
+The cost of M3 is $159.00 a month, which is pretty significant.
 Plus, there’s cost associated with the maintenance plan – for the Sync and the Vital.
 You could probably forgo both of those and still live a happy and healthy life.